 Where To Send Your Discovery Responses

-You will send your discovery responses to your spouse’s attorney rather than the court.
+You will send your discovery responses to your spouse’s attorney rather than the family law court.
 They are to be submitted within the required thirty day time period, however you can work out an extension with your spouse’s lawyer if you are unable to meet this deadline.

 Types of Discovery Requests